 The IRC is typically closed between the hours of 11:00 P.M. and 12:30

 Sending Mail to MCJ

-Mail is defined by the Sheriff's Department as any correspondence
+which the Sheriff’s Department defines as correspondence between

-You may send mail to an MCJ inmate at:
+You may send mail to an MCJ inmate at the following address:

 Inmate's name and Booking Number]

 P.O.
 Box 86164